Jet Discrimination with Quantum Complete Graph Neural Network: Introduction

-In the upcoming high luminosity LHC (HL-LHC), the data is expected to be increased by several orders of magnitude in comparison to the LHC.
-Hence, efficient methodologies and novel technologies in data analysis are demanded.
-Quantum machine learning (QML) \cite{qml1,qml2,qml3,qml4,qml5}, namely implementing machine learning with quantum computers, may be one of the candidates.
-QML is expected to learn differently by leveraging the unique properties of quantum systems, such as superposition and entanglement, which cannot be efficiently simulated using classical computers.
-QML has also been studied on several HEP applications \cite{hepqml1}, e.g., particle track reconstruction \cite{trackvqc1}, events classification \cite{eventvqc1,eventvqc2}, jet discrimination \cite{jetvqc1}.
+In the upcoming high-luminosity LHC (HL-LHC), the data volume is expected to increase by several orders of magnitude compared to the LHC.
+The increased luminosity and event complexity due to pile-up will make data analysis even more challenging.
+Consequently, efficient methodologies and novel technologies in data analysis, such as parallel computing and machine learning, are in high demand.
+Furthermore, quantum computing has made significant strides in recent decades, leading to the development of quantum machine learning (QML) \cite{qml1,qml2,qml3,qml4,qml5}.
+QML leverages the unique properties of quantum systems, such as superposition and entanglement, to potentially achieve learning capabilities unattainable with classical computers.
+QML has been explored in several HEP analyses \cite{qml_hep1}, including reconstruction \cite{qml_reco1,qml_reco2,qml_reco3}, classification \cite{qml_cf1,qml_cf2,qml_cf3,qml_cf4,qml_cf5,qml_cf6,qml_cf7,qml_cf8,qml_cf9,qml_cf10,qml_cf11,qml_cf12,qml_cf13,qml_cf14}, anomaly detection \cite{qml_ad1,qml_ad2,qml_ad3,qml_ad4,qml_ad5}, and data generation \cite{qml_gen1,qml_gen2,qml_gen3,qml_gen4,qml_gen5}.

-In this paper, we introduce the "\textbf{Quantum Complete Graph Neural Network (QCGNN)}", a variational quantum algorithm \cite{vqc1,vqc2,vqc3} based model specifically designed for learning complete graphs \cite{completegraph}, showcasing a polynomial speedup over its classical counterparts by utilizing the property of quantum parallelism.
-The application of QCGNN is studied through jet discrimination of two-prong jets ($H\rightarrow b\bar{b}$) and three-prong jets (fully hadronic top jets) against light quark ($u,d,c,s$) jets, where we represent jets using complete graphs.
+In this paper, we introduce the Quantum Complete Graph Neural Network (QCGNN), a variational quantum algorithm \cite{vqc1,vqc2,vqc3} based model specifically designed for learning complete graphs \cite{completegraph}.
+For QCGNN with deep parametrized operators, it has a polynomial speedup over its classical counterparts by utilizing the property of quantum parallelism.
+The application of QCGNN is studied through jet discrimination using two public datasets: the \Top dataset \cite{zenodo_top,dataset_top} for binary classification and the \JetNet dataset \cite{zenodo_jetnet,dataset_jetnet} for multi-class classification.

-The main structure of this paper is as follows.
-In section \ref{sec_method}, prerequisites and the detail of QCGNN are given, and we also discuss the computational speedup comparing to its classical counterpart.
-Section \ref{sec_setup} contains the experimental setup for jet discrimination, and the results will be shown in section \ref{sec_result}.
-Finally, we summarize this paper in the final section \ref{sec_summary}.
+The structure of this paper is as follows: In Sec.~\ref{sec_method}, we describe the architectures of QCGNN and the classical graph neural networks used for benchmarking, as well as discuss the computational complexity of learning with classical and quantum models.
+Sec.~\ref{sec_setup} details the experimental setup for jet discrimination, with the results presented in Sec.~\ref{sec_result}.
+Finally, we summarize our findings in Sec.~\ref{sec_summary}.